Federal Graduate PLUS Loans

 An endorser, similar to a co-signer, must pass a credit check and agree to take the responsibility of the loan if you are unable to pay it.
 If you choose to obtain an endorser, they will need to complete the endorser addendum at studentloans.gov, which requires the following information:

-- A Federal Student Aid PIN.
+- A Federal Student Aid ID and password.

 - The PLUS Endorser Code (if a Direct PLUS Loan Request was completed) or Loan Identification Number to connect the endorsement to the denied Grad PLUS Loan.

 - The PLUS Endorser Code can be found in the confirmation email received in the denial notice or by logging into studentloans.gov and selecting “Direct PLUS Loan Requests”.

 - Your Loan Identification Number can be obtained by contacting our office at 303-492-5091.

 We highly recommend using an electronic endorser as it is the fastest way to complete this request.
 If you choose to complete your request with a paper endorser, you must notify our office when the endorser is approved, or your loan may be delayed.